vladmandic/human/README.md

 - [**Issues Tracker**](https://github.com/vladmandic/human/issues)
 - [**Live Demo**](https://vladmandic.github.io/human/demo/demo-esm.html)

 Compatible with Browser, WebWorker and NodeJS execution!
+(and maybe with React-Native as it doesn't use any DOM objects)

 *This is a pre-release project, see [issues](https://github.com/vladmandic/human/issues) for list of known limitations*